knasher/rfcs/atproto/001-private-content.md

 ## Drawbacks

-- **Increased Complexity**: AppViews must implement additional fetching and authorization logic
+- **Increased Complexity**: AppViews must implement additional fetching and authorisation logic
 - **Performance Impact**: Direct PDS requests may be slower than Firehose consumption
 - **Trust Model**: AppViews must be trusted by users to handle private content appropriately and not redistribute it publicly
 - **Caching Challenges**: Private content caching becomes more complex to maintain privacy